2003 PhD in Biomedicine, University of Barcelona

 I completed my undergraduate training in Biotechnology at the Universitat Autònoma de Barcelona (UAB), Spain.
 I later joined Prof Fàtima Bosch lab in UAB, where I worked the characterisation of transgenic models of diabetic retinopathy and the development of gene therapy strategies.
 Then, I moved to UCL-Institute of Ophthalmology (London, UK) as a Marie Curie IEF postdoctoral fellow, where I joined Prof James Bainbridge’s group.
 There, I investigated the role of HIF factors in myeloid cells in ischemic retinopathy.
-I joined the Vascular Signalling group in 2017 as Juan de la Cierva Fellow and I’m researching the impact of PI3K in pericytes in physiology and disease.
+In 2017 I joined Graupera’s group as a Juan de la Cierva Fellow to research the impact of PI3K in pericytes in physiology and disease.

 I gained my undergraduate BSc degree in Biology at Universidad de Navarra (Spain).
 I undertook my PhD in cancer genetics at the CNIO in Madrid and PEBC-IDIBELL in Barcelona, in the lab of Dr. Montse Sanchez-Cespedes, studying the role of new oncogenes in lung cancer.
 Following my PhD, I joined the lab of Prof. Bart Vanhaesebroeck in London (UK) awarded with a long-term EMBO fellowship, at the Barts Cancer Institute-Queen Mary University of London and the Cancer Institute-University College London.
 There, I discovered new genetic events leading to vascular anomalies.
 In 2017, I joined the lab of Dr. Mariona Graupera with a Marie Skłodowska-Curie fellowship, where I investigate the biology of vascular anomalies.

 Swedish Research Council Fellow